jjloomis/wordpress-adding-content-to-a-news-site/administrator-actions/adding-users.md

 # Adding Users

 Before adding a user, you need to understand user roles.
 Assigning the wrong role to a user puts the entire site in jeopardy.
-A user with an Editor or Administrator role can potentially delete all of the content on a site in less than five minutes.
+For example, any user with an Editor or Administrator role could potentially delete all of the content on a site in less than five minutes.

 ## Roles